 The Wheel Pose offers many benefits of Urdhva Dhanurasana for both the mind and body:

-The pose stimulates the heart chair improving blood circulation and oxygen flow which boosts vigor and vitality.
+3. Boosts Energy Levels: The pose stimulates the heart chair improving blood circulation and oxygen flow which boosts vigour and vitality.

-As a heart opening pose it helps free mawkish tenseness and stress promoting honorable clearness and relaxation.
+4. Relieves Stress: As a heart-opening pose, it helps free mawkish tenseness and stress promoting honourable clearness and relaxation.

 How to Do Urdhva Dhanurasana Wheel Pose Performing